Timothy P. Williams

-Timothy Paschal Williams is a United States Army major general, and the Adjutant General of Virginia.
-He commands the Virginia Army National Guard, Virginia Air National Guard, and the Virginia Defense Force.
+Timothy Paschal Williams is a retired United States Army major general, and a former Adjutant General of Virginia.
+As adjutant general, he commanded the Virginia Army National Guard, Virginia Air National Guard, and the Virginia Defense Force.
 Williams is the co-author of, Let’s Go!
-The History of the 29th Infantry Division 1917-2001.
+The History of the 29th Infantry Division 1917–2001.

 Education

 A native of Richmond, Virginia, in 1985 he received his bachelor's degree in Management Science from Virginia Tech's Pamplin College of Business in Blacksburg, Virginia and earned a Master of Arts in Management from Webster University in 1989.
 A graduate of the US Army War College, Williams earned a Masters in Strategic Studies in 2006 at Carlisle Barracks, Pennsylvania.

 Military career

 ROTC and U.S. Army Service

 Williams was commissioned as a Field Artillery 2nd Lieutenant upon graduation from Virginia Polytechnic Institute and State University in 1985.
 He was a member of the Virginia Tech Corps of Cadets and the Regimental Band, the Highty-Tighties.

 He served on active duty in the 3rd Armored Cavalry Regiment in Fort Bliss, Texas.
 While in the regiment, he served as a fire support team chief, battery fire direction officer, squadron fire support officer and regimental nuclear targeting officer until 1990.